The Girl!? is an Idol!

 The Terrifying New School Term!
 The Mysterious Demon Hand

 Sho Makura & Takeshi Okano's Jigoku Sensei/Hell Teacher Nube is probably the closest thing there is to a Jump equivalent of Great Teacher Onizuka.
 That said, Nube is still very different from GTO for one simple reason: Nube has a horror motif.
-Meisuke Nueno, Nube for short, is a fifth-grade teacher who has a legend behind him: Supposedly, Nueno is also a professional on the supernatural and once fought a demon; after the battle the demon decided to share his power with Nueno, turning his left hand into a "demon hand".
+Meisuke "Nube" Nueno is a fifth-grade teacher who has a legend behind him.
+Supposedly, Nueno is also a professional of the supernatural and once fought a demon.
+After the battle, the demon decided to share his power with Nueno, turning his left hand into a "demon hand".
 Of course, his new students test him out, and all he does is accidentally take the hair off of a supposedly-possessed doll.
 But when a student, Hiroshi, becomes the home to a lizard-like spirit that can slowly torture him by squeezing his heart, it's up to Nube to show what he can truly do.

 |If I remember correctly, future episodes actually show something for the eyecatch|

 Ryu Fujisaki's 1996-2000 Hoshin Engi (his debut work) can be considered an odd mix.
-The story is based on Feng Shen Yan Yi, one of the Four Great Classic Novels of Chinese literature (which includes Sangokushi, Suikoden, & Saiyuki), but mixes in many shonen battle manga elements & is also highly anachronistic.
+The story is based on classic Chinese novel Fengshen Yanyi, but mixes in many shonen battle manga elements & is also highly anachronistic.
 Still, it is a well-regarded manga for it's comedy, epic styling, & use of a main character that utilizes highly thought-out strategy rather than the usual "bravery & guts!" mentality.
-The anime adaptation from 1999 by Studio DEEN, released by ADV under the name "Soul Hunter", is generally thought to be a highly lesser work, mainly because it only adapts roughly the first seven volumes of the manga, and even then it skips over a fair amount of material from those volumes.
+Senkaiden Hoshin Engi, The anime adaptation from 1999 by Studio DEEN, released by ADV under the name "Soul Hunter", is generally thought to be a highly lesser work, mainly because it only adapts roughly the first seven volumes of the manga, and even then it skips over a fair amount of material.
 Still, the anime adaptation makes a fine introduction to the series, and also marks a bit of a milestone in Jump anime by being one of the first titles to utilize CG & digital animation.

 The Mysterious DB (Dragon Balls) Appear!!
 Goku is a Child!?